 - 1. Determine what constitutes membership in the NCWSS. - 2.
 Evaluate membership periodically and make recommendations on how membership could be enhanced. - 3.
-Foster new membership during the year, and encourage attendance at the annual meeting.
-This may be done by contacting appropriate organization administrators and leaders describing the benefits of NCWSS membership and activity for their employees. - 4.
-Periodically update the NCWSS brochure.
+Foster new memberships during the year, and encourage attendance at the annual meeting.
+This may be done by contacting appropriate organization administrators and leaders describing the benefits of NCWSS membership and activity for their employees.